harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 After merging with a threshold of 0.25: g24882.t1 is in the darkolivegreen network, with 953 other genes

-0.10 seems the most appropriate as a threshold
+Decided on a minimum module size of 5, with a merging threshold of 0.05
 ```

 Export network for external visualisation with Cytoscape